sharethis-github/sharethis-reactjs/README.md

             font_size: 16,        // font size for the buttons
             labels: 'cta',        // button labels (cta, counts, null)
             language: 'en',       // which language to use (see LANGUAGES)
-            networks: [           // which networks to include (see NETWORKS) 'whatsapp',
+            networks: [           // which networks to include (see SHARING NETWORKS) 'whatsapp',
               'linkedin',
               'messenger',